Conformal anomaly and gravitational pair production: Effective action, trace anomaly, and pair production

-It is instructive first to start from the simplest case of the scalar field for which the trace anomaly has been elaborated in great detail in Ref.~\cite{Brown1977}.
-Our relation~\eq{eq_main} between the conformal (trace) anomaly and the off-event-horizon particle production can be deduced by matching the anomalous term in the one-loop effective action $W$ represented as an integral over the proper time $s$ of Ref.~\cite{Brown1977} with the representation of the same action in terms of the spectral parameter $s$ in the heat-kernel approach of Ref.~\cite{Wondrak2023} based on the Barvinsky--Vilkovisky expansion~\cite{Barvinsky:1990up}.
+We start from the simplest case of the scalar field for which the trace anomaly has been elaborated in great detail in Ref.~[\citeonline{Brown1977}].
+Our relation~\eqref{eq_main} between the conformal (trace) anomaly and the off-event-horizon particle production can be deduced by matching the anomalous term in the one-loop effective action $W$ represented as an integral over the proper time $s$ of Ref.~[\citeonline{Brown1977}] with the representation of the same action in terms of the spectral parameter $s$ in the heat-kernel approach of Ref.~[\citeonline{Wondrak2023}] based on the Barvinsky--Vilkovisky expansion~\cite{Barvinsky:1990up}.